AndreasNbt/FitnessData/README.md

 - Python: Python is required to execute the Python scripts in this repository.
 You can download the latest version of Python from the official Python website: [python.org](https://www.python.org).

-- Node.js and npm: Node.js is required for running the Angular project included in this repository.
+- Node.js: Node.js is required for running the Angular project included in this repository.
 You can download and install Node.js from the official Node.js website: [nodejs.org](https://nodejs.org).

 - GraphDB: GraphDB is a prerequisite for this project.
 Follow the steps below to install GraphDB: